What is new in HTMLPrint 9.0?

 Command line parameters usage

-Bersoft HTML Print is designed to work with and be called by other software or at least, by a batch file, passing the filename (HTML or TXT file, GIF, JPEG, BMP, PNG, WMF or EMF image) to be printed as a parameter in the command line; a text file containing a list of files to be printed can be passed in the command line as well.
+Bersoft HTML Print is designed to work with and be called by other software or at least, by a batch file, passing the filename (HTML or TXT file, GIF, JPEG, BMP, PNG, WMF or EMF image) to be printed as a parameter in the command line; a text file containing a list of files to be printed or a directory path can be passed in the command line as well.

 Learn more about Command line usage.